tooy2/lazy-terminal-fish-edition/README.md

 ![Fedora](https://img.shields.io/badge/support-Fedora-294172?logo=fedora)
 ![Debian/Ubuntu](https://img.shields.io/badge/support-Debian%2FUbuntu-A81D33?logo=debian)

 The Lazy Terminal — Fish Edition is a portable Fish shell setup focused on speed and simplicity.
 It adds smart navigation (cdd and numeric cd), enhanced ls with icons (via eza), and handy pacman/yay wrappers.
-It works across Arch, Fedora, and Debian/Ubuntu with a one-command installer, and avoids extra theming (no starship) for a clean, lightweight experience.
+It works across Arch, Fedora, and Debian/Ubuntu with a one-command installer, and it lightweight.

 ## Install